 Visual Studio allows you to choose the C# language latest versions for your project.
 To choose the C# language latest versions, In Visual Studio, from the Solution Explorer, right-click on the project and select Properties -> Build Tab.
 And, then Select Advanced button.
 This will bring “Advanced Build Settings” windows, where you can check the drop-down option for “Language Version”.
 You can refer to one of my old tip – How To Check Default Language Version In Visual Studio?

 C# language latest versions

 In the Earlier versions of Visual Studio, the language version used to set as default, to pick the default languages version installed.
 Now, there is a change.
 By default, it now referring the to major released version – (C# latest major version) starting from the release of language version C# 7.1.
-With that selected, you will only able to use the features of C# 7.0, irrespective of you have other versions like C# 7.1 or C# 7.2 installed.
+With that selected, you will only able to use the features of C# 7.0, irrespective of you have other versions of C# 7.1 or C# 7.2 installed.
 Unless you made explicit changes to select the minor version it will use the major version as default.
 Navigate to Properties -> Build -> Advanced, select “C# latest minor version(latest)” to pick latest installed minor version.

-C# latest major version is the default language version set, and choosing the “C# latest minor version” it will always refer to latest C# version, in this case it will refer to C# 7.2.
+The C# latest major version is the default language version set, and choosing the “C# latest minor version” it will always refer to latest C# version, in this case it will refer to C# 7.2.

 Here is the quick difference between two version of Visual Studio

 Hope this helps!